 Why Your SSD Claim May Have Been Denied

-Posted on behalf of Phillips Disability, P.C. on Jun 15, 2015 in Appeals
+Posted on behalf of Dayes Law Firm PC on Jun 15, 2015 in Appeals

 Applying for Social Security Disability (SSD) benefits can be a long and challenging process, and one that often ends in denial.

-If you have been denied benefits by the Social Security Administration (SSA), call Phillips Disability at 1-800-503-2000 for help understanding your denial and for guidance through the appeals process.
-With years of experience representing disabled Americans, we can help you appeal your disabiliy claim and get the support you need.
+If you have been denied benefits by the Social Security Administration (SSA), call Dayes Law Firm PC at 1-800-503-2000 for help understanding your denial and for guidance through the appeals process.
+With years of experience representing disabled Americans, our team of skilled Social Security disability benefits attorneys in Phoenix can help you appeal your disability claim and get the support you need.